saharsmd/ShearForce/README.md

     A    # Cell area
     theta    # Angle of self-propulsion
 # Installation via Docker
-You can install Chaste by following the steps mentioned in [Docker Github Repo] (https://github.com/Chaste/chaste-docker).
+You can install Chaste by following the steps mentioned in [Docker Github Repo](https://github.com/Chaste/chaste-docker).
 Once your container launched successfully, you can start building the project as follows:
 1.First you should clone the respitoraty to your user projects directory.